ragss69/Consultbae-Ai-Automation/task1_data_pipeline/NOTES.md

 # ConsultBae Assignment — Design Decisions & Trade-offs

-Purpose: a running log of every non-trivial decision made during this assignment, why it was made, what was rejected, and where real friction occurred — so I can defend any part of this solution live.
+Purpose: a running log of every non-trivial decision made during this task, why it was made, what was rejected, and where real friction occurred.

 ---